Zawaddie/100-Days-Of-Python-Code/Day12/learn_12.md

             is present in the list and print an appropriate message.
          9. Remove the first occurrence of the number entered in step 8 from the numbers list.
          10.Print the final contents of the numbers list.

+## challenge_12: duplicate Remover.
+write a program to remove duplicate from a list